 Sure, there are loads of oversized outdoor screens in London, but not all of them live beside a licensed bar and good people selling pork tacos.
 Southwark’s food, booze and event spot Flat Iron was the place to be for last year’s World Cup, and they’ll be showing all the Wimbledon matches this year.
 Couldn’t give a deuce?
 Just raise a shiraz to Queen Serena at the wine bar, Tap and Bottle.

 Westminster’s rooftop garden went full-immersion on the Wimbledon front last year by putting on fitness classes from Frame, Gymbox and Triyoga alongside its usual match screenings as part of Wimbledon Workout Week.
-Expect more of the same this year, or sack off the HIIT class for a frozen margarita on a giant stripy cushion instead.
+They’ll be taking it easy for 2019, focusing on the screenings under the Cardinal canopy.